Due to the high volume during the holiday season, delivery may be delayed by a few days. We apologize for the inconvenience.

 Credit where credit is due.
 73 to the developers!

-With your registration key, you're also eligible for software updates.
-My radio is currently running version "Air 4.17 Beta," and I wasn't able to select "Bluetooth" in the BT/Wi-Fi menu.
-It seems that this feature might require a future update or an extension of some sort.
+Owning an ATS25 max-Decoder with a registered product key means you are eligible for software updates.
+Currently, my radio is running version "Air 4.17 Beta," which does not support the "Bluetooth" option in the BT/Wi-Fi menu.
+It appears this feature might be enabled in a future update or extension.

-• VLF band reception, say 50 kHz to 200 kHz for DCF/MSF timekeeping stations, lowfers, etc.
+• VLF Band Reception: A range of 50 kHz to 200 kHz for DCF/MSF timekeeping stations and lowfers.

-• VHF Airband reception (not allowed in all countries)
+• VHF Airband Reception: Note that this isn't allowed in all countries.

-• NBFM for the CB band (40 channels, European)
+• NBFM for the CB Band: Supporting 40 channels, particularly the European.

-Given that the ATS25 max-Decoder is powered by the ESP32 and Elektor readers are both numerous and skilled in coding for this platform, I'm confident that all of the above enhancements can not only be achieved but surpassed "S9" (with great success).
+Given that the ATS25 max-Decoder is powered by the ESP32 and considering the skilled Elektor readers who are proficient in coding for this platform, I am confident that these enhancements are not only achievable but can be surpassed with great success.

 Tags